The Second Great War:

 The book also delves into the technological differences between this new world and our own.
 Rotary and lighter-than-air flight are much more important than fixed-wing aircraft, without the rapid technical developments seen in the last years of the First World War.
 The battleship remains the arbiter of sea power: in game terms, the Second Great War scenarios are very battleship-centric, because players like to fight with battleships.
 Most fleets do include aircraft carriers, but they are small and their planes are mostly useful for scouting.
 Their helicopters and autogyros are potent anti-submarine platforms.
 There are also arms control treaties, just like in our own history, but these allow many more veteran ships of the First Great War to carry on into the Second.

-The book also contains maps (without, as far as I can tell, any subliminal anatomical references) showing the changed political landscape of this alternative world.
-Second Great War is a standard paperback book physically similar to the many others we’ve published over the years.
+The Second Great War is a standard paperback book physically similar to the many others we’ve published over the years.
 Placing all of the story together into one book makes it much easier to bring the stories of the individual Second Great War at Sea books together, and also lets us use more of the space in those books for battles and the details of the ships that fight them.

 Writing the background story also meant plotting out the arcs of at least a dozen new Second Great War at Sea books and games.
-Every Second World War at Sea game will receive at least one Second Great War at Sea supplement (the small Horn of Africa game will have to share the upcoming Sword of the Sea with La Regia Marina).
+Every Second World War at Sea game will receive at least one Second Great War at Sea supplement.
 The setting also gives us the excuse to extend the maps for the naval series into areas they would never reach if we stuck to purely historical topics, like the Arabian Sea and Africa’s eastern coast.
 It also lets us make more use of maps we already have, and explore some of the corners that don’t see a lot of action in the historical scenarios.

-It’s an exercise in world-building that should be a lot of fun, both to design and to play.
+It’s an exercise in world-building that’s proven to be a lot of fun, both to design and to play.
 While common in role-playing publishing for at least 40 years, there’s never been a project quite like this for wargames.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.